Is this Program Right for You?

 is the second largest city in Greece and boasts a diverse student body from all over the world, which is why it's known as the "Greek youth capital."

-AU Abroad provides students the opportunity to apply for the AU Abroad Student Award
+AU Abroad provides students the opportunity to apply for the need-based AU Abroad Student Awards

 .
 It is the responsibility of the student to research these and other scholarship opportunities.